-Castination was founded by individuals passionate about developing a breakthrough medical technology that would make a real impact on the lives of millions of people, globally.
+Pasion for the development of pioneering medical technologies combined with the strong desire to make a positive impact on the lives of millions of people worldwide - that is CAScination.
 Choose your group of interest to find out detailed information.

 For busy surgeons and interventional radiologists, time is of the essence.
 CAS-One is clinically proven to reduce the total IR procedure time by 47%, allowing a higher daily throughput of patients.
 But speed is not the only factor in an efficient OR or IR suite.
 With CAS-One navigation technology there is very little variance in procedure length regardless of complexity.
 A recent study demonstrated that the average procedure length for computer-assisted IRE was 55 minutes with a variance of only 9 minutes, versus a procedure length of 104 minutes with a variance of 28 minutes for non-guided ablation therapy (Beyer et al, 2016).